pxr687/islands_python_foundations/README.md

 * Make page-by-page plan stating what content should be covered and map out general structure

 * Update island picture: use a different angle on the same island for every page, have a picture at the beginning of each page.

+* Maybe remove line about textbook ending with real data: link to UoB DS to show example with real dataset?

 # Notes